hassaan763/Langchain_Practices/README.md

 - `4_chat_model_conversation_with_user.py`
 - `5_chat_model_save_message_history_firestore.py`

-Learn how to interact with models like ChatGPT, Claude, and Gemini.
+how to interact with models like ChatGPT, Claude, and Gemini.

 ### 2. Prompt Templates

 - `1_prompt_template_basic.py`
 - `2_prompt_template_with_chat_model.py`

-Understand the basics of prompt templates and how to use them effectively.
+Understanding the basics of prompt templates and how to use them effectively.

 ### 3. Chains